-Popularity has already surged tremendously now that the East River routes — the ones connecting Manhattan to Brooklyn, Queens, and, coming in 2018, the Bronx — cost the same price as a subway ride.
-Or, better still: the ferry to Staten Island remains completely free.
-And then there are the ferries that service commuters to and from New Jersey, which can make for an interesting day trip for visitors and locals alike looking to explore the state just next door.
+Popularity has already surged tremendously now that the East River routes—the ones connecting Manhattan to Brooklyn, Queens, and the Bronx—cost the same price as a subway ride, and better still, the ferry to Staten Island remains completely free.
+In addition, there are also commuter ferries running between Manhattan and New Jersey via the Hudson River, which can make for an interesting day trip for visitors and locals alike looking to explore the state just next door.

-Ferries certainly aren't... new modes of transportation; in fact, such service to lower Manhattan has existed since Dutch colonial times.
-However, the new routes and frequency of ferries being offered are bringing about a new age for nautical commuters to, from, and within this fair city.
-Here are our picks for just 6 of the fun places you can take a ferry to from New York City.
+Ferries certainly aren't new modes of transportation; in fact, such service to lower Manhattan has existed since Dutch colonial times.
+However, the new routes and frequency of ferries being offered are bringing about a new age for nautical commuters to, from, and around the city.
+These are just six fun places you can visit by ferry on your trip to New York City this year.

 01 of 06

-For a mini-escape, that's ever-so-close to Manhattan and Brooklyn, but seemingly a world away, the pedestrianized Governor's Island is the perfect warm-weather retreat.
+For a mini-escape from the hustle and bustle of the city that's ever-so-close to Manhattan and Brooklyn, the pedestrianized Governor's Island is the perfect warm-weather retreat.
 Touting 172 acres that are accessible only by ferry, visitors can explore the isle's many attractions, activities, special events, and festivals on foot or via bike (rentals are available) upon arrival.

 02 of 06

 While in Astoria, ample diversions await.
-Kick back at atmospheric Astoria Park, offering sweeping views of the Manhattan skyline and one of the city's best public pools.
-Or, film buffs can while away part of the day at the excellent Museum of the Moving Image.
-Foodies, meanwhile, won't want to miss a chance to tuck into some of the best Greek food in the city, thanks to the large Greek community that resides here (for... authentic Greek eats, try Stamatis, a quality taverna set on 23rd Avenue).
+You can kick back at atmospheric Astoria Park, which offers sweeping views of the Manhattan skyline and one of the city's best public pools.
+Alternatively, film buffs can spend part of the day at the excellent Museum of the Moving Image.
+Foodies, meanwhile, won't want to miss some of the best Greek food in the city, thanks to the large Greek community that resides here (for authentic Greek eats, try Stamatis, a quality taverna set on 23rd Avenue).

 03 of 06

-One thing The Ramones failed to mention in their ever-catchy tune about hitching a ride to “Rock-rock, Rockaway Beach"?
-That if, in fact, you don't turn up that set of wheels, that lengthy subway schlep to the far reaches of the Rockaways' A train terminus can be a real pain.
+One thing The Ramones failed to mention in their ever-catchy tune about hitching a ride to “Rock-rock, Rockaway Beach" was that it takes a really long time to get there on the A train.

-Happily, as of summer 2017, New Yorkers can make getting to this sandy stretch of Queens beaches half the fun, thanks to the launch of NYC Ferry service to the Rockaways, with pick-up and drop-off service in Lower Manhattan (at Wall Street) and Sunset Park, Brooklyn.
-The zippy ride from Manhattan now takes just under an hour.
+Happily, as of summer 2017, New Yorkers can make getting to this sandy stretch of Queens beaches more fun thanks to the launch of NYC Ferry service to the Rockaways.
+With pick-up and drop-off service in Lower Manhattan (at Wall Street) and Sunset Park, Brooklyn, the zippy ride from Manhattan now takes just under an hour.

-With miles of beaches and boardwalk, plenty of laid-back surf-and-sand activities await, and the Rockaways brim with surf schools, outdoor bars and eateries, watersports activities, and even whale-watching boat outings.
+The Rockaways have miles of beaches and boardwalk, plenty of laid-back surf-and-sand activities, and brim with surf schools, outdoor bars and eateries, watersports activities, and even whale-watching boat outings.